whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - Can Whole Nations Embrace Generosity and Integrity.md

 The Ju/'hoan San (these punctuation symbols refer to sounds that don't exist in English) have healing dances for people who aren't getting along, where they "put these two people next to each other so that they can come into harmony by dancing together... it's a technology of opening the heart so that healing energy can enter and so that people's hearts will be revealed to each other and any problems or enmity will go out from between them."[xxx-original instructions|peace technologies from the san bushmen of africa]

-Some people think these beautiful practices can only work in small groups, but these kinds of effective approaches have worked in both small and very large nations.

 ### So What's Their Secret?

 How do healthy nations mostly avoid crime?
 Isn't selfish, violent, or otherwise bad behavior just an unfortunate part of human nature?